 East Carolina University is part of the University of North Carolina System which is one of the most valuable public higher education systems in the country.
-North Carolina introduced the nation to the concept of a public university, and the state continues to lead the way in the arena of higher education.
 As the fourth largest university in the UNC System, East Carolina University has nearly 29,000 students enrolled annually.
-These students represent all 100 North Carolina counties, 47 states plus the District of Columbia, and 72 countries.
+These students represent all 100 North Carolina counties, 45 states plus the District of Columbia, and 68 countries.
 The university gives students the chance to participate in cutting-edge research, hybrid online and classroom courses, and hands-on learning.

 The Princeton Review surveyed 140,000 students from across the country to recognize the colleges which have the most accessible professors, best career services, affordable tuition, enjoyable campus life, and more.